Fabric Printing with a Brayer

 Dyes and other colorants can be used if thickened with sodium alginate, available where fabric-dyeing supplies are sold.
 Sprinkle approximately 1/2 teaspoon sodium alginate evenly over the surface of 1/2 cup of liquid dye; let set about 30 minutes, stirring every 10 minutes until smooth; add more paint or more sodium alginate until you have a mayonnaise consistency.

 In the photos below, you’ll see many examples of brayer techniques that create interesting effects, either by manipulating the fabric prior to rolling to create a textured surface, or by transferring a texture placed underneath the fabric.
 These ideas are, of course, just the beginning; the list of possibilities is truly endless, and we hope our suggestions will help you see texturing tools everywhere: in your backyard, the woods, the beach, around the house and garage, at hardware and second-hand stores, flea markets, dollar and discount stores, even your local frame store.
 Look for any objects that might create interesting textures, patterns, or shapes when rolled over with a paint-filled brayer.
-We hope that you’ll be inspired to try out many variations of the ideas here, and that you’ll share your discoveries with us and other Threads readers.
+We hope that you’ll be inspired to try out variations of those shown, and that you’ll share your discoveries with us and other Threads readers.

 Roll a brayer over textured surfaces